Tibet under Qing rule: Amban

 The office of the two Ambans was set up in 1728.
+They were imperial residents of the Qing dynasty and reported to the Qing government agency known as the Lifan Yuan.
 Prior to that there were no permanent representatives of the Qing emperor in Tibet and the temporary representative after 1720 was withdrawn in 1723.
 Between 1723 and 1728, there were special missions to Lhasa but no permanent residence.
+The fact that two ambans with their Chinese garrison have been stationed in Lhasa since 1728 is significant because it shows that Manchu China had effectively taken over the position of the former Mongol protector of the lamaist regime.
 There was a senior and junior amban but the distinction was purely formal and they both held the same authority.
 Between the death of A'erxun in 1734 and 1748, there was only one amban.
 The first two ambans, Sengge and Mala, held office for five years, but thereafter ambans held office for a maximum of three years.
 During the rule of Polhané, the ambans' duties mainly consisted of commanding the Qing garrison and communications with Beijing on the actions of the Tibetan ruler.
-Sometimes they intervened in matters of foreign relations but they never interfered with the Tibetan government.
+During the initial period they sometimes intervened in matters of foreign relations but they never interfered with the Tibetan government at that time.
 In 1751, the power of the ambans was increased.
-Besides their former duties, their advice also had to be taken by the Kashag on every important matter, giving them broad supervision over the Tibetan government.
+Besides their former duties, their directions also had to be taken by the Kashag on every important matter, giving them broad supervision over the Tibetan government.
 Direct intervention by the ambans was still a rare occurrence until after the Sino-Nepalese War in 1792.
+By 1793, the ambans were accorded the same rank as the Dalai and Panchen Lamas, and these two high-ranking Lamas were denied the traditional right of communicating directly with the Emperor; they could only do so via the ambans.
+By this time the ambans were also above the Kashag and regents in regards to Tibetan political affairs.
+Over a period of 184 years, the amban's status changed from consultative to supervisory and finally to commanding official in Lhasa.
 The staff of the ambans included one or two military officers and several clerics.
 The clerics' function was probably similar to that of secretaries.
 After 1751, a number of Manchu banner officers were added.